adobe-dmeservices/custom-metadata/README.md

 Special thanks to the following, who graciously created example Views that you can use when creating a new Tab:
 - David Riecks, Michael Steidl and Brendan Quinn from [IPTC](https://iptc.org) for their collaboration and amazingly helpful feedback.
 - Martin Gersbach for creating a [repository of useful config files for common metadata namespaces and properties](https://github.com/MuseosAbiertos/Adobe-Bridge-Custom-Metadata-JSON-Presets).

+## Changes for 2.0.21
+## New Field Types (read-only, Bridge/InDesign/Photoshop/Illustrator/Premiere Pro only)

+### Map (`MetadataMap.js`)
+Displays an interactive map using the file's EXIF GPS coordinates (`exif:GPSLatitude`, `exif:GPSLongitude`, `exif:GPSAltitude`).
+The map is rendered via Leaflet/OpenStreetMap and shows a pin at the captured location.
+Configurable map height.

+### Swatches & Plates (`MetadataSwatches.js`, `MetadataPlates.js`)
+Reads the color swatches and ink plates embedded in the file (InDesign, Illustrator).
+Swatches are displayed as color chips with their names.
+Selected swatches can be exported to an `.ase` file.
+Plates shows the underlying ink separations.

+### History (`MetadataHistory.js`)
+Displays the modification history of the file from XMP history metadata (`xmpMM:History`).
+Shows each history entry with its action, timestamp, and software agent.

+### Links (`MetadataLinks.js`)
+Displays the linked items embedded in the file (InDesign, Illustrator).
+Each link shows its path, status, and modification date.
+Links can be opened in the file system and a links report can be exported.

+### Fonts (`MetadataFonts.js`)
+Displays the fonts used in the file.
+Each font entry shows the font name, type, and whether it is embedded.
+A fonts report can be exported.

+---

+## New Feature: Filter Mode

+Views can now include a Search field that filters all visible fields by their current values.
+This allows users to quickly find properties by value within a large View.

+---

+## New Number Field Options

+### EXIF Rational Format (`rational`)
+Number and MultiNumber fields can be configured with `rational: true`.
+When enabled:
+- XMP stores values as EXIF rational strings (e.g. `169/1`, `12/5`)
+- The field displays the equivalent decimal (e.g. `169`, `2.4`)
+- On write, decimal input is converted back to a rational string using GCD simplification
+- Useful for `exif:GPSAltitude`, `exif:FNumber`, `exif:FocalLength`, and similar EXIF properties

+### Rational Decimal Precision (`rationalPrecision`)
+Optional companion to `rational`.
+When set (0–10), limits the decimal display to that many places (e.g. `168.1234` → `168.12` with precision 2).
+Leave blank to show all digits.

+### Display Unit (`unit`)
+All Number, MultiNumber, and Table Number columns can have an optional unit label (e.g. `m`, `°`, `fps`):
+- Appears inline with the value when the field is idle (`168 m`)
+- Hides when the field is focused for editing (only the number is shown)
+- Display-only — not stored in metadata

+---

+## What's New Panel

+- **Layout**: Heading, carousel, and pip navigation now use a proper flex column layout filling `100vh`.
+The page no longer scrolls vertically.
+- **Scrollable description**: Only the text description area scrolls; the screenshot image stays fixed above it.
+- **Pip navigation**: Replaced `StepList` (a wizard-style component that rendered connector dashes between each step) with simple circular dot indicators.
+Dots are 8px, with 8px gap, opacity-based active/inactive states, and click-to-navigate.

 ## Changes for 2.0.20
 ### Lightroom Classic Update